 Argos Cycles was established by Arthur Needham in 1974 specifically to produce custom bicycle frames.
 They began exporting to the USA and gained a strong reputation among local pro riders for the quality of their builds, constructed primarily from Reynolds tubes.
 Renovations, resprays and repairs also kept the business buoyant over the turbulent 80s, becoming a mainstay of the business.
 Argos Cycles were also well represented among the time trial community, which was a very popular style of local cycling.
-Here is an example from that era and genre, photographed by Andy Matthews, store manager of Cycle EXIF’s primary sponsor, Tokyo Fixed.
+Here is an example from that era and genre, photographed by Andy Matthews.
 It’s definitely in a ‘how you find them’ condition, but the potential for a sympathetic restoration is enormous.